mr-c/csc-user-guide/docs/data/sensitive-data/fega_submission.md

 <iframe width="280" height="155" srcdoc="https://www.youtube.com/embed/uraDjCssBP0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Once the legal agreements between the data controller and CSC are finalised, you can request the central EGA credentials by sending an email to the central EGA helpdesk at helpdesk@ega-archive.org.
-You will receive the credentials via email.
+Once the legal agreements between the data controller and CSC are finalised, you can register on [the EGA webpage](https://web4.ega-archive.org/register/) to create central EGA credentials.
+You will receive an activation link via email after your registration has been approved by central EGA.

 !!! note
-    Central EGA credentials, including a username (format: ega-box-NNN) and a password, are required for the encryption and data upload to Finnish FEGA and for the metadata submission to the submitter portal of central EGA.
+    Central EGA credentials, including a username (usually this is your email address) and a password, are required for the encryption and data upload to Finnish FEGA, Data Access Committee and Policy registration in the DAC portal, and for metadata submission to the submitter portal.

 ## Step 4: Data formats
 Before uploading the data to FEGA, you must prepare the datasets and verify the data formats.
 Some examples of the accepted formats are listed below.